Learners can show ways to complete addition sentences with "and" and "is".

 The 5-in-1 Representing Addition Up To Five Work Sheet Set is a great resource for teachers looking to add an engaging and educational component to their lesson planning.
 This work set is easy to use and aligns with most major curriculum standards.
 The addition worksheets can be used as stand alone activities or as part of a learning scaffold.
 This work set is a great addition to any classroom!

 Start the lesson by introducing the new concept to be learned and explaining how to complete the problem, demonstrating how to do it step-by-step.
 The students will work on a problem together, with the teacher circulating to provide learning support as needed.
 Once students have finished, the teacher will review the solutions and explain any misconceptions.

 Students are expected to work independently on most tasks.
 However, there are some activities where pair or group work may be more appropriate.
 These should be used sparingly and with a clear purpose.

 Homework is not practiced in all schools.
 In this curriculum, homework is used for additional practice from daily lessons.
-Assignment of homework should be done on a case-by-case basis and working in conjunction with the student's home support team.
+Assignment of homework should be done on a case-by-case basis and with the support of the student's home team.